Innovate. Advocate. Collaborate.

 She came to Agrace from Unity Point Health - Meriter in Madison, Wisconsin where she served as executive vice president and chief operating officer.
 During her tenure, Ms. Sexten was responsible for all inpatient and outpatient clinical services.
 She oversaw the development of a new multi-specialty medical group with eight clinic locations as well as the complete replacement of 18 operating rooms.

-Prior to her leadership at Meriter, Ms. Sexten was director of planning and program development for the University of Maryland Medical System in Baltimore before becoming vice president of corporate strategy and professional services at MedStar Montgomery Medical Center in Olney, Maryland.
+Prior to her leadership at Meriter, Ms. Sexten was the director of planning and program development for the University of Maryland Medical System in Baltimore before becoming vice president of corporate strategy and professional services at MedStar Montgomery Medical Center in Olney, Maryland.